Qorvo (NASDAQ:QRVO) PT Raised to $210.00

-Qorvo (NASDAQ:QRVO) had its price objective hoisted by Barclays from $200.00 to $210.00 in a report issued on Thursday morning, The Fly reports.
-Barclays currently has an overweight rating on the semiconductor company’s stock.
+Qorvo (NASDAQ:QRVO) had its price target boosted by Barclays from $200.00 to $210.00 in a research note published on Wednesday, Benzinga reports.
+They currently have an overweight rating on the semiconductor company’s stock.

-A number of other analysts have also recently weighed in on QRVO.
-Benchmark raised their price target on shares of Qorvo from $185.00 to $200.00 and gave the company a buy rating in a report on Thursday, February 4th.
-BMO Capital Markets lifted their target price on shares of Qorvo from $135.00 to $190.00 and gave the stock a market perform rating in a research note on Wednesday, February 3rd.
-Oppenheimer reiterated a buy rating and issued a $220.00 target price (up from $200.00) on shares of Qorvo in a research note on Thursday, January 28th.
-Raymond James lifted their target price on shares of Qorvo from $200.00 to $220.00 and gave the stock an outperform rating in a research note on Thursday, February 4th.
-Finally, Mizuho lifted their target price on shares of Qorvo from $183.00 to $215.00 and gave the stock a buy rating in a research note on Thursday, April 15th.
-Five investment analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the stock.
-The stock has a consensus rating of Buy and a consensus target price of $197.70.
+Several other analysts also recently commented on QRVO.
+Mizuho upped their price objective on shares of Qorvo from $183.00 to $215.00 and gave the company a buy rating in a report on Thursday, April 15th.
+Wells Fargo & Company upped their price objective on shares of Qorvo from $205.00 to $230.00 and gave the company an overweight rating in a report on Thursday, May 6th.
+BMO Capital Markets upped their price objective on shares of Qorvo from $135.00 to $190.00 and gave the company a market perform rating in a report on Wednesday, February 3rd.
+Craig Hallum upped their price objective on shares of Qorvo from $195.00 to $220.00 and gave the company a buy rating in a report on Thursday, May 6th.
+Finally, Morgan Stanley increased their price target on shares of Qorvo from $210.00 to $223.00 and gave the stock an overweight rating in a report on Thursday, May 6th.
+Five research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the stock.
+The stock currently has a consensus rating of Buy and an average price target of $197.70.

-Hedge funds have recently made changes to their positions in the company.
-Kentucky Retirement Systems acquired a new position in shares of Qorvo during the 4th quarter valued at about $1,131,000.
-Canada Pension Plan Investment Board boosted its position in shares of Qorvo by 107.2% during the 4th quarter.
-Canada Pension Plan Investment Board now owns 176,487 shares of the semiconductor company’s stock valued at $29,345,000 after acquiring an additional 91,316 shares during the last quarter.
-Royal Fund Management LLC boosted its position in shares of Qorvo by 26.8% during the 1st quarter.
-Royal Fund Management LLC now owns 12,417 shares of the semiconductor company’s stock valued at $2,268,000 after acquiring an additional 2,624 shares during the last quarter.
-Graves Light Private Wealth Management Inc. acquired a new position in shares of Qorvo during the 4th quarter valued at about $71,000.
-Finally, Accel Wealth Management acquired a new position in shares of Qorvo during the 4th quarter valued at about $36,000.
-84.57% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently modified their holdings of QRVO.
+Kentucky Retirement Systems purchased a new stake in shares of Qorvo in the 4th quarter valued at approximately $1,131,000.
+Canada Pension Plan Investment Board raised its stake in Qorvo by 107.2% during the 4th quarter.
+Canada Pension Plan Investment Board now owns 176,487 shares of the semiconductor company’s stock worth $29,345,000 after acquiring an additional 91,316 shares in the last quarter.
+Royal Fund Management LLC grew its position in Qorvo by 26.8% during the 1st quarter.
+Royal Fund Management LLC now owns 12,417 shares of the semiconductor company’s stock worth $2,268,000 after purchasing an additional 2,624 shares during the last quarter.
+Graves Light Private Wealth Management Inc. purchased a new stake in shares of Qorvo in the fourth quarter valued at about $71,000.
+Finally, Accel Wealth Management purchased a new stake in shares of Qorvo in the fourth quarter valued at about $36,000.
+Institutional investors and hedge funds own 84.57% of the company’s stock.

 Qorvo, Inc develops and commercializes technologies and products for wireless and wired connectivity worldwide.
 The company operates in two segments, Mobile Products, and Infrastructure and Defense Products.
 The company offers integrated modules incorporating switches, power amplifiers, filters and duplexers, antenna tuners, RF power management integrated circuits, multimode/multi-band PAs and transmit modules, antenna-plexers, discrete filters and duplexers, discrete switches, and UWB system solutions, as well as envelope tracking power management solutions, antenna control solutions, and UWB system solutions supporting secure, low power, location, and communication services.